Corrected: Analysis: New facilities spotlight next-generation biofuels

 Another 1.7 billion gallons of additional capacity is forecast to start up from the beginning of 2013 through 2015, bringing total capacity to nearly 2.3 billion gallons.

-Among others under construction are Altair’s Washington plant, which will produce jet fuel from carmelina, an oily flowering plant; and Diamond Green’s facility in Louisiana, which will convert animal fat and used cooking oil into diesel fuel under a joint venture with refiner Valero Energy Corp (VLO.N).
+Among others under construction are Altair’s Washington plant, which will produce jet fuel from carmelina, an oily flowering plant; and Diamond Green’s facility in Louisiana, which will convert animal fat and used cooking oil into diesel fuel under a joint venture with refiner Valero Energy Corp.

 Many of the nascent biofuels companies have been working for years to develop technology that can cheaply turn cellulosic sugars or waste materials into energy and have even attracted investment from the world’s top oil companies.

-Note: This story was corrected to fix capacity of Kior plant to 11 mln from 62.5 million, and cost per gallon to $1.80 from $1.10 in the 23rd paragraph